GETTING TO THE GREEN

 No soliciting.
 No verbal solicitations for money or donations or distribution of printed materials without prior approval.

-No smoking allowed at Guthrie Green.
+No smoking or vaping allowed at Guthrie Green.
 No spitting.
 No outside alcohol.

 Pets must be kept on a leash at all times.
 Visitors must pick up after your pet.
 There are “doggy bags” located throughout the park.
 Barkers and fighters (canine or human) will be asked to leave.